Why Dussehra rally at Shivaji Park is important for Shiv Sena

 In a first for the 56-year-old Shiv Sena, two Dussehra rallies will be held in Mumbai on Wednesday (October 5), as it prepares for a show of strength with its first such mass event since the vertical split in the party in June this year.

-The Uddhav Thackeray led Sena is preparing to hold the rally at Shivaji Park, where they have been held every year since 1996, except for the last two years due to the Covid-19 pandemic.
-CM Eknath Shinde’s faction will be holding his rally at the Mumbai Metropolitan Region Development Authority (MMRDA) grounds in the Bandra Kurla Complex (BKC).
+The Uddhav Thackeray-led Sena is preparing to hold its rally at Shivaji Park, where they have been held every year since 1996, except for the last two years due to the Covid-19 pandemic.
+Chief Minister Eknath Shinde’s faction will hold its rally at the Mumbai Metropolitan Region Development Authority (MMRDA) grounds in the Bandra Kurla Complex (BKC).

 This year’s Dussehra rally is not only a chance for the two factions, each claiming to be the ‘real’ Shiv Sena, to show their strength and support.
 The Dussehra rally has been an integral aspect of the party’s outreach strategy, and has an almost sacrosanct place in the annual traditions of the party since it was founded in 1966.
 We explain why.